chiedolabs/git-snippet/README.md

 Unless your local environment is set to 'production', your request will always be redirected to localhost:8000/test-code.
 This is to prevent github from getting annoyed.

+If you have a local redis server running, caching will be done through redis, otherwise, no caching will be performed.

 ## Deployment
 Deployment is pretty simple.
 Deploy with whatever you want.
 Just set an Environment variable named ```PORT``` and set it to ```80```.